 If you’re ready to see some of the best VoIP services, read the reviews below.
-For more information on which VoIP is right for your small business, the features available, how to prepare for VoIP in your office, and how it can replace any other system you’re currently using, keep reading.
+For more information on which VoIP phone system is right for your small business, the features available, how to prepare for VoIP in your office, and how it can replace any other system you’re currently using, keep reading.

 VoIPStudio provides communications solutions, such as conference calls and call recording among others.
 Prices range from $4.99-$39.99/user/month.
 View Profile

 Asterisk provides an open source framework for building communications applications.
 Reported pricing ranges from $595 to $7,995 per year.
 View Profile

 Sinch is a VoIP system that makes it easy to add voice, messaging, and Short Message Service (SMS) to apps.
 Pricing ranges from $0.002-$0.01/minute.
 View Profile

 Aircall offers local numbers worldwide, phone support features, and integrates with popular CRM solutions.
 Prices range from $40-$70/user/month.
 View Profile

 ClarityTel is a provider of business VoIP system for businesses of all sizes.
 Prices range from $19.99 to $24.99 per user per month.View Profile

 BVoIP is a managed service provider communications platform for the information technology industry.
 Pricing is customized.
 View Profile

 Loop Communications is a hosted VoIP business phone system provider for small and mid-sized companies.
 Pricing is $17/extension/month.
 View Profile